 It took us ten years but we have finished the dining room.
-My husband built built-ins, we painted, hung art on the walls and bought plants that by a miracle our surviving as we learn basic plant care.
-It’s a great space and this Thanksgiving as we sat down to eat I didn’t want all eyes on the well-worn but well-loved table or the faded, shrunken, store bought placemats we seem to be okay with using.
+My husband built built-ins, we painted, hung art on the walls and bought plants that by a miracle are surviving as we learn basic plant care.
+It’s a great space and this Thanksgiving as we sat down to eat I didn’t want all eyes on the well-worn but well-loved table or the faded, shrunken, store-bought placemats we seem to be okay with using.
 I wanted the table to look as good as the rest of the room short of refinishing it right now and I knew new table linens were the answer.

 Of course, I didn’t think about making table linens until a week before Thanksgiving.
 There would be six of us at table and because it was the Thanksgiving feast the food would be placed on the table, not left in the kitchen.
 These criteria dictated making four placemats, for the side seats and a table runner for the end seats and the food – and heck, why not sew up some matching napkins too?